Roofing Options for Commercial Properties

 Metal roofs reflect the rays of the sun well, so they will keep your property cooler even during the brutal summer months in Arizona.
-Your air conditioner won’t have to work as hard, so you’ll save money on your energy costs.
+Your air conditioner without a 12x25x1 air filter won’t have to work as hard, so you’ll save money on your energy costs.
 Metal roofs are also fire-resistant, which comes in handy during those blazing summer months and the monsoon season.

 The downside to metal roofs is that they can be quite loud during rain storms.
 You may not want to choose metal if you have a property that frequently hosts clients.